vryy/4C/README.md

 where `<numProcs>` is the number of processors you want to use.

-> **Note:**  After the first build, it is not always necessary to rerun the configure script&mdash;only the `make` command is required.
+> **Note:**  After the first build, it is not always necessary to rerun the configure script &mdash; only the `make` command is required.
 Reconfiguring is required when new files have been added and no changes are made to the `CMakeLists.txt` files.
 If changes are made to a `CMakeLists.txt` file, then calling `make` will *automatically* reconfigure as part of the build process.

 #### Run the Unit Tests